MTV School Attack

-MTV School Attack is a television show in Korea where pop stars perform surprise concerts at junior high and high schools in South Korea.
+MTV School Attack is a South Korean television program where pop stars perform surprise concerts at junior high and high schools in South Korea.

 Format

 A typical episode of MTV School Attack begins with the host school summoning all students to an assembly.
 An administrator or teacher will then give a lecture which bores students.
-However a siren will then start blaring while a School Attack banner is unveiled.
+However, a siren will then start blaring while a School Attack banner is unveiled.
 The performers will then emerge from behind a stage or enter the facility and begin performing a medley of songs to the delight of students.